 The institution participates in the Universities Superannuation Scheme (USS), a defined benefit scheme which is contracted out of the State Second Pension (S2P).
 The assets of the scheme are held in a separate fund administered by the trustee, Universities Superannuation Scheme Limited.
-USS has over 130,000 active members and the College has 75 active members participating in the scheme.

 The appointment of directors to the board of the trustee is determined by the company's Articles of Association.
-Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of which at least one must be a USS pensioner member; one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by the management committee.
+Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of which at least one must be a USS pensioner member; one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by the board.
 Under the scheme trust deed and rules, the employer contribution rate is determined by the trustee, acting on actuarial advice.

-Because of the mutual nature of the scheme, the institution is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 "Retirement benefits", accounts for the scheme as if it were a defined contribution scheme.
+Because of the mutual nature of the scheme, the scheme's assets are not hypothecated to individual institutions and a scheme-wide contribution rate is set.
+The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 "Retirement benefits", accounts for the scheme as if it were a defined contribution scheme.
 As a result, the amount charged to the Income and Expenditure Account represents the contributions payable to the scheme in respect of the accounting period.

-The latest actuarial valuation of the scheme was at 31 March 2008.
+The latest triennial actuarial valuation of the scheme was at 31 March 2008.
 This was the first valuation for USS under the new scheme-specific funding regime introduced by the Pensions Act 2004, which requires schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
+The actuary also carries out a review of the funding level each year between triennial valuations and details of his estimate of the funding level at 31 March 2010 are also included in this note.

-The valuation was carried out using the projected unit method.
+The triennial valuation was carried out using the projected unit method.
 The assumptions which have the most significant effect on the result of the valuation are those relating to the rate of return on investments (i.e. the valuation rate of interest), the rates of increase in salary and pensions and the assumed rates of mortality.
 The financial assumptions were derived from market yields prevailing at the valuation date.
 An "inflation risk premium" adjustment was also included by deducting 0.3% from the market-implied inflation on account of the historically high level of inflation implied by government bonds (particularly when compared to the Bank of England's target of 2% for CPI which corresponds broadly to 2.75% for RPI per annum).